-- 2.6 The Authority is currently forecasting year end cash balances in the order of £2,800,000 at 31st March 2021.
-Depending on the timing of cash flows of receipts and payments throughout the year, balances available for investment daily are likely to increase to around £7,000,000 at points throughout 2021/22.
+- 2.6 The Authority is currently forecasting year end cash balances in the order of £4,000,000 at 31st March 2022.
+Depending on the timing of cash flows of receipts and payments throughout the year, balances available for investment daily are likely to increase to between £10,000,000 and £12,000,000 at points throughout 2022/23.
 The magnitude of these sums available for investment reinforces the importance of having robust Treasury Management strategies and polices. - 2.7 Current reporting arrangements for the reporting of Treasury Management activities comprise the receipt by the Police, Fire and Crime Commissioner (PFCC) of an Annual Strategy and plan in advance of the year.
-The PFCC will receive as a minimum, a mid-year review and an annual report after its close. - 2.8 The Executive Board considered the Authority's Treasury Management mid-year Review at its meeting on 26th January 2021. - 2.9 The Capital Programme underwent significant review during 2018/19 with a significantly reduced Capital Programme being put in place in 2019/20 due to the former plan being unaffordable. - 2.10 There continues to be acknowledgement that there are significant areas of the Fire Estate and the equipment used within the service that require update.
-The current draft programme includes an estimate of works due to the results of the EDI surveys reported to Executive Board in November 2020. - 2.11 New station builds at Malton, Scarborough and Northallerton are phased to be complete in 2026/27, 2027/28 and 2028/29 respectively to coincide with the end of the PFI contract in 2027 which will save some £300k per year.
-This can then be used to fund the MRP and Interest costs of these new builds. - 2.12 The programme will be kept under review as regards the outcomes of the Risk and Resource Model reviews which are likely to impact on the priority order of schemes.
-Also, estimates of costs for both the EDI works and new stations will be regularly revisited alongside any impact on the minor works programme.
+The PFCC will receive as a minimum, a mid-year review and an annual report after its close. - 2.8 The Executive Board considered the Authority's Treasury Management mid-year review at its meeting on 25th January 2022. - 2.9 The Capital Programme is regularly reviewed and there continues to be acknowledgement that there are significant areas of the Fire Estate and the equipment used within the service that require update.
+The current draft programme includes an estimate of works due to the results of the EDI surveys reported to Executive Board in November 2020 with some work now slipping into 2022/23 due to delays in the Architects providing the full specification causing the whole project to slip. - 2.10 New station builds at Malton, Scarborough and Northallerton are phased to be complete in 2026/27, 2027/28 and 2028/29 respectively to coincide with the end of the PFI contract in 2027 which will save some £300k per year.
+This can then be used to fund the MRP and interest costs of these new builds. - 2.11 The programme will be kept under review as regards outcomes of the Risk and Resource Model reviews which are likely to impact on the priority order of schemes.
+Also, estimates of costs for new stations will be regularly revisited alongside any impact on the minor works programme.
 It is important to understand how quickly different elements of the programme of work can be undertaken to set against the funding available.
-As these plans develop, they will be shared with the PFCC. - 2.13 Consideration has also been given to funding of the programme specifically: - (a) the use of internal borrowing (from cash balances) due to the current low level of interest rates and the differential between the cost of borrowing from PWLB and borrowing internally (i.e. the interest forgone by not investing the cash balances). - (b) As planned as part of the 2020/21 Medium Term Financial Plan, a capital reserve has been created in year through revenue contributions to capital.
-The Authority will plan to borrow to fund Estates and Fleet expenditure and the revenue contribution creates a reserve which moves up and down in line with the Capital plan to fund IT expenditure and other capital requirements.
-Over the period 2021/22 to 2023/24 it is planned to fund £2,479,000 of such expenditure from the reserve with a forecasted reserve balance of £492,000 at the end of the four-year period as set out below:
+As these plans develop, they will be shared with the PFCC. - 2.12 There is also an increased focus on slippage of capital schemes moving into 2022/23.
+Slippage approved prior to February 2022 has been included within the Capital Programme.
+Any requests for further slippage will be subject to approval by the Chief Finance Officer on preparation of a full and separate business case. - 2.13 Consideration has also been given to funding of the programme specifically: - (a) the use of internal borrowing (from cash balances) due to the current low level of interest rates and the differential between the cost of borrowing from PWLB and borrowing internally (i.e., the interest forgone by not investing the cash balances). - (b) A capital reserve was created in 2020/21 through revenue contributions to capital.
+The Authority continues to plan to borrow to fund Estates and Fleet expenditure with the reserve moving up and down in line with the Capital Plan to fund IT expenditure and other capital requirements.
+Over the period 2021/22 to 2025/26 it is planned to fund £3,485,000 of such expenditure from the reserve: